lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### SCHC All-0 ACK REQ {#All0ACKREQ}

 The SCHC All-0 ACK REQ is only used in SCHC F/R that use a windowing mechanism.
-Its purpose is for a a sender to request the retransmission of a SCHC ACK by the receiver, at the end of a window which is not the last one of a SCHC Packet.
+Its purpose is for a sender to request the retransmission of a SCHC ACK by the receiver, at the end of a window which is not the last one of a SCHC Packet.
 The SCHC All-0 ACK REQ format is described in {{Fig-All0ACKREQ}}.
 The W field is optional.
 Its presence is specified by each SCHC F/R mode.